apacgps/AI-In-Practice-Working-Group/README.md

 It is important that these are defined because of the asynchronous cross-organization collaborative learning nature of the WG.

+Central to the communication structure of these activities is the Ideas board which comprises of 3 pools denominating each stage of a work/learn/research item:

+* Ideas Pool
+* Research Pool
+* Presented

 ### Add new ideas

 Ideas can be added to the Ideas pool.